Loading

 Open

-Eumundi School of Music, Anywhere Festival and The Sunshine Coast Chamber Music Festival have received a combined $90,000 in funding as part of Sunshine Coast Council’s Creative Industries Investment Program.
+Anywhere Festival and The Sunshine Coast Chamber Music Festival were also successful in the Sunshine Coast Council’s Creative Industries Investment Program.

-The funding, which followed a rigorous application process, will support the groups for two years.
+It follows a rigorous application process and the community groups are supported for two years.

-Katie Noonan’s Eumundi School of Music received funds to help deliver its 10-week scholarship program, which offers free mentoring, stagecraft lessons, and live gig experiences to young artists.
+Katie Noonan offers a free 10-week scholarship program to her students at the Eumundi school.
+It offers mentoring, stagecraft lessons, and live gig experiences to young artists.

-Anywhere Festival scored a grant for its Creating Performance Makers Anywhere Program, which helps support 10 performance groups in theatre, music, cabaret, comedy, dance, poetry, and immersive works.
+Anywhere Festival scored a grant for its Creating Performance Makers Anywhere Program.
+It helps support 10 performance groups in theatre, music, cabaret, comedy, dance, poetry, and immersive works.

 The Sunshine Coast Chamber Music Festival will put their money towards a program of bespoke events staged in natural locations and intimate venues.

-Arts portfolio Councillor Rick Baberowski said Council wanted the Coast to be known for its creation of inspiring content and as a place where arts practitioners could make a living.
+Arts portfolio Councillor Rick Baberowski says Council wants the Coast to be known for its inspiring creations.
+And as a place where arts practitioners can make a living.

-“Each funded program will deliver for both artists and audiences, progressively developing a local arts ecology to foster and deliver significant cultural benefits,” Cr Baberowski said.
+“Each funded program will deliver for both artists and audiences, progressively developing a local arts ecology to foster and deliver significant cultural benefits,” Cr Baberowski says.

 “(This program) provides important funding certainty to established arts organisations to develop and deliver a high-quality, diverse program of arts experiences that will further grow our creative industries capacity, audiences and participation.”